sean9999/falert.js/README.md

 # Falert

 Falert is a Funky Alert.
-It's fun, and that's it's only reason it exists.
+It's fun and weird.
 It uses CSS transforms to give the illusion that it's floating above the page.
 It can be used to provide user feedback in a colourful and irreverant way.
 UI elements like this are sometimes called Toast.

 ## Installing